reaperdoesntknow/Qwen3-0.6B-Distilled-30B-A3B

 Hugging Face

 reaperdoesntknow/Qwen3-0.6B-Distilled-30B-A3B is a 0.6 billion parameter Qwen3-based causal language model developed by Convergent Intelligence LLC.
-This model is a 50x parameter compression distilled from a Qwen3-30B-A3B-Thinking teacher, specifically optimized for STEM chain-of-thought reasoning.
-It uniquely employs a 'thinking teacher' for richer deliberation transfer and proof-weighted loss to prioritize reasoning steps, making it suitable for lightweight STEM reasoning tasks.
+This model is a 50x parameter compression distilled from a Qwen3-30B-A3B-Thinking teacher, specifically optimized for structured STEM derivations and reasoning tasks.
+It uniquely employs a "Thinking teacher" and proof-weighted loss during distillation to transfer deeper deliberation structures, making it suitable for lightweight STEM reasoning on edge devices and educational tutoring.

 Loading preview...